Maanasa64/sp23-cse110-lab4/expose/javascript/part2.md

      D) False- The triple = sign checks if they are the same type and one is an integer and the other is a string. <br>
      E) False- true is converted into integer so it becomes 1 and 1 is not equal to 2. <br>
      F) True- Boolean(2) is true and true == true. <br>
+15. == is a comparison operator which may use type conversions if required but === does not use type conversions and returns false if two different types are being compared.
+16.